kerisha/GuardianNotes/README.md

 - In the installation dialog, select the Add button to install the app as a personal app.
 - The endpoint URL for the bot will be `https://localhost:3978/api/notification`

+# 📢 Notifier App 📢 (/notifier)

+## Tech

+Nodejs Express app

+NB: This app makes an API call to another App - teamsbot/SnooperAlert

+## Configuration

+Note: Copy config_template.js and paste into a new file called config.js.
+Place your environment specific configs in the config.js file.
+Save the file.
+This is needed to get the app to run.

+config = {
+whatsAppAuthToken: "{{TwilioAccountWhatsAppToken}}",
+whatsAppAccountSID : "{{TwilioAccountSID}}",
+whatsAppNumber : "{{TwilioWhatsAppNumber}}",
+toNumber : "{{WhatsAppDestinationNumber}}",
+microsoftTeamsUrl: "{{TeamsBotSnooperAlertUrl}}"
+}

+## To run:

+Navigate to the folder (notifier) in the terminal and execute:
+`npm start`

+The notifier app should be started locally on port 3009

 # 🤖 Pangea GPT App 🤖 (/pangeagpt-server and /pangeagpt-client)

 ## How is Pangea APIs used?